DataRaul/retail-ecommerce_customer-voice-sales-and-behaviour-prediction/README.md

 # retail-ecommerce_customer-voice-sales-and-behaviour-prediction

 Preface:
 This is a project MVP (minimum viable product) for sales and consumer behavior analysis and follow-up.
 Featuring full automation of customer voice analysis using NLP (Natural Language Processing) and customer segmentation through unsupervised learning.
-And for this purpose I have used the anonymized data of a real e-commerce company.
+And for this purpose I have used the anonymized data of a retail e-commerce company similar to Ebay.

 Documents:
 There is a PowerPoint that goes together with a 10 minute presentation in the links below.
 Together with an Entity-Relationship Diagram to explain the database model I used for this project.